onedebos/ballon-tz-or/README.md

 - [Taquito](https://taquito.com) - Interact with the Tezos blockchain using Taquito.
 - [Beacon SDK](https://docs.walletbeacon.io/) - Beacon implements the [tzip-10](https://gitlab.com/tzip/tzip/tree/master/proposals/tzip-10) proposal allowing dApps interact with tezos wallets.

+## Meta Transactions on Tezos

+This repository also demonstrates how Meta transactions/gasless transactions work on Tezos.
+Read more [here](https://medium.com/@adebola-niran/how-to-pay-gas-fees-for-users-of-your-dapp-meta-transactions-on-tezos-018125b16651).

+To see it in action, run the application and head to `/gasless` in your browser.

 ## More Tezos

 Learn more about building on [Tezos](https://docs.tezos.com)